 By Michael Warren, AP via Sydney Morning Herald | Staff, AFP via Noticias 24.
 Argentina’s last dictator Reynaldo Bignone was convicted on Thursday [Dec 29] of more crimes against humanity for setting up a secret torture centre inside a hospital during the 1976 military coup.
 Also convicted on Thursday were SWAT team leader Luis Muina, 57; and a former air force brigadier, Hipolito Rafael Mariani, 85.
 Bignone received 15 years, Muina 13, and Mariani 8.
 The victims’ families also want life imprisonment for Mariani and Muina.
 (English | French | Spanish)

 By Dady Chery, Haiti Chery.
 Aid money comes with strings attached, and perhaps the most pernicious strings of all have been the projects to depopulate Haiti of its youngest citizens.
 Over 1,100 children were removed from Haiti to the U.S., on U.S. aircrafts and from a U.S.-controlled airport, immediately after the earthquake.

-By Dady Chery, Axis of Logic.
+By Dady Chery, Haiti Chery.
 It is Haitian Independence Day, and I am in a mood to celebrate year two-hundred and six.
 The stereo blasts a wild, up-tempo, tune.
 Haitian drums burn!
 As I dance, I explain to my befuddled husband that this exhuberant song is about a woman who survived a storm.
 She is stuck up a tree and singing that her day to die has not yet come.